What is a right to work check?

 The transition period ended on 31 December 2020 and the right to work rules changed on 1 July 2021.
 New employees/casuals who are EU/EEA citizens need to show that they have Pre-Settled or Settled status or a UK visa (instead of just their passport) to evidence they have the RTW in the UK before starting work.

-Showing just a passport will then only be acceptable for British and Irish nationals.
+Showing just a passport is only acceptable for British and Irish nationals.

 Retrospective checks are not required for EU/EEA citizens employed prior to 1 July 2021, but casuals starting a new engagement will need to meet the new RTW rules even if they have been engaged before.